-The National Trust has commissioned Cornish Artist Callum Mitchell to lead Gorthwedh: an contemporary art project considering 'Why is this place special to you?
-Comprising an original film and scenic new temporary outpost on the coast, people are invited to visit and share their thoughts, feelings and experiences in this exploratory project.
-Watch this page for details and follow social media for updates.
+The National Trust has commissioned Cornish Artist Callum Mitchell to lead Gorthwedh: a contemporary art project considering 'Why is this place special to you?
+Watch this page for details.

 Gorthwedh: art project

 The Tin Coast is a place of many contrasts.
 It’s abundant with nature, wildlife and geological riches as well as having a visible legacy of mining history dating back thousands of years.